Thursday, August 27, 2020

 Just the day before, we'd seen a copy of the Liberty Bell by the Nevada state capitol in Carson City.
 Here was California's copy!

-San Franciscan Thomas Starr King was a minister, a fierce defender of the Union during the Civil War, an advocate of racial justice, an admired educator and pioneering nature writer.
+San Franciscan Thomas Starr King was a minister, a fierce defender of the Union during the Civil War, an advocate of racial justice, an admired educator, and a pioneering nature writer.
 King was credited with keeping California from seceding at the beginning of the Civil War.
 As a measure of his importance, the King monument was the first in the park.

-The statue of Father Junipero Sierra was in honor of the first Franciscan missionary "who brought civilization to California" and, because of his character, he "deserves a foremost place in the history of the State."
+The statue of Father Junipero Sierra was in honor of the first Franciscan missionary "who brought civilization to California," and, because of his character, he "deserves a foremost place in the history of the State."

 I hope you will be as moved as I by these images of the Vietnam Memorial 1959-1975 in the park.
 Some of the most eloquent words for me was the phrase: All Gave Some, Some Gave All.